-We will use a ghost shift of $1$ for all edges unless we are in types $\typed[e>3]$, $\typee[6]$, $\typee[7]$ or $\typee[8]$.
-For these types, the ghost shifts are again all $1$ except for the fishtail edges for which we chose a ghost shift of $1$ for the edge pointing to the right in \autoref{SS:FiniteTypesConventions} and a ghost shift of $1-\varepsilon^{2}$ for the other edge.
+We will use a ghost shift of $1$ for all edges except for the fishtail edges (the ones pointing into fishtail vertices) in types $\typed[e>3]$, $\typee[6]$, $\typee[7]$ or $\typee[8]$.
+For the fishtail edges we chose a ghost shift of $1$ for the edge pointing to the right in \autoref{SS:FiniteTypesConventions} and a ghost shift of $1-\varepsilon^{2}$ for the other edge.
 The resulting ghost strings for these two edges are very close and in what follows it does not matter which of these strings is on the left because these strings satisfy an honest Reidemeister II relation.
 We draw these strings as a doubled line and do not distinguish between them.
 For example, in type $\typee[6]$ we write:

 For convenience, we only draw one ghost dot on the doubled ghost string rather than a dot on each ghost string, as required by the definitions. \end{Notation}